yanncam/KodiWebPortal/README.md

 * Adding users comments on movies / TV show
 * Track movies / tvshow watched by a user himself
 * Create an install.php page with compatibility checks and auto-create config.php file
-* Add "starts" on new entry since the last connection of a user
+* Add "stars" on new entry since the last connection of a user
 * Customization of errors

 ## Misc

-Thanks to Vmauduit for his help ;) !
+Thanks to Vmauduit for his contribution ;) !